What is Chelan Valley Housing Trust?

 Anyone who lives or works in Chelan or Manson, makes under 110% Area Median Income, and does not have excessive assets is eligible for a CVHT home.
 Other requirements are ability to acquire a loan and take first time homebuyer trainings and CVHT will help the purchaser navigate the loan process and these trainings.

-We build developments by leveraging community land and cash donations. (land donations cut project costs by roughly 1/3).
+We build developments by leveraging community land and cash donations. (land donations cut costs by roughly 1/3).
 Smaller, efficient home design lowers our building costs.
 In-kind donations from contractors are sometimes used where appropriate.
 Partnering with other nonprofits and seeking accommodations from local governmental agencies also help make our homes more attainable.
-Grant writing and fundraising events contribute to the cash subsidies for our projects.
+Grant writing and fundraising events contribute to the cash subsidies for our developments.

 Why not just build apartments?